-The folks at Ice Cream Depot gifted me one of their World’s First At-Home Automatic Soft Serve Ice Cream Machine to review right before the holidays.
-Unfortunately, I had shoulder surgery November 2016 and I’m still suffering with just the use of one arm.
+The folks at Ice Cream Depot gifted me one of their World's First At-Home Automatic Soft Serve Ice Cream Machines to review, right before the holidays.
+Unfortunately, I had shoulder surgery November 2016, and I'm still suffering with just the use of one arm.

-Despite the doctors recommendation, I’m feeling well enough to finally post my review of this amazing machine and an associated recipe Matcha Mascarpone Ice Cream with Homemade Nutty Cinnamon Granola.
+Despite the doctors recommendation, I'm feeling well enough to finally post my review of this amazing machine, along with an associated soft serve ice cream recipe, Matcha Mascarpone Ice Cream with Homemade Nutty Cinnamon Granola.

-My recipe has been submitted to Chef’s Roll Milk Competition and is my take of food trend predictions for 2017 using milk as an ingredient.
-My prediction and many other food trend enthusiasts agree, we should be eating ice cream for breakfast!
+This is my take of food trend predictions for 2017, using milk as an ingredient.
+My prediction, and many other food trend enthusiasts agree, is that we should be eating ice cream for breakfast!

 About the competition: